project-zot/zot/README.md

 * Released under Apache 2.0 License
 * ```go get -u github.com/anuvu/zot/cmd/zot```

+## Zot Extensions

+Zot provides an experimental playground for features that are desired but yet to be covered by the standards committee.
+The core code base will be the canonical implementation of the OCI specifications.
+Experimental features will be implemented using an extension mechanism and can be enabled via runtime configuration.
+We plan to use this mechanism to implement any draft features and also incubate projects that can be later proposed in the OCI standards body once we get practical experience with th use cases.

+All experimental components will be under ```extensions``` directory and will be compiled in with zot.
+Zot server configuration will enable/disable these components to provide these experimental features.

 # Presentations

 * [OCI Weekly Discussion - Oct 2, 2019](https://hackmd.io/El8Dd2xrTlCaCG59ns5cwg#October-2-2019)